 Finally, on page 2 of the Print Preview, we can see all the comments.

-Now, we can print the page to read full comment in Excel.
+Now, we can print the page to read full comments in Excel.

 6. Applying Format Comment Option

 In many cases, the comments or notes format is set in a way that is difficult to read.
-In that case, we can apply the Format Comment option to make the comments and notes more readable.
+In that case, we can format comments to read the full comments in Excel.

 Excel 365 is an updated Excel version, therefore, we can apply the Format Comment in the notes only.
 If you have any lower Excel versions, like Excel 2013 or Excel 2016, you can apply the Format Comment in the comments only.